Mindfulness for Students: Techniques for Focus & Calm in 2024

 Creating a mindful classroom culture is also key.
 This means encouraging kindness, compassion, and respect, both for oneself and for others.
 It’s about creating a safe and supportive space where students feel comfortable being themselves and expressing their feelings.

-Trust me, incorporating mindfulness into your classroom can have a huge impact on your students’ well-being and academic performance.
+Incorporating mindfulness into your classroom can have a huge impact on your students’ well-being and academic performance.
 They’ll be more focused, less stressed, and more engaged in learning.
 And who knows, you might even find yourself feeling a little more zen too

 Mindfulness Apps and Resources for Students